Swatantra Dev Singh

 Swatantra Dev Singh (born 13 February 1964) is an Indian politician and currently he is cabinet minister in the Ministry of Jal Shakti, Government of Uttar Pradesh.
 As Minister of Jal Shakti in Uttar Pradesh, he has overseen the implementation of the Jal Jeevan Mission in the state, under which Uttar Pradesh ranked first in providing rural households with tap water connections.

-Swatantra Dev Singh, who comes from Kurmi caste, was the first person in his family to enter politics and subsequently join BJP.
+Swatantra Dev Singh, was the first person in his family to enter politics and subsequently join BJP.
 He is one of the most prominent faces of OBCs in Uttar Pradesh.